 How can I get Meals at Home?

-Contact Newcastle City Council ‘Meals at home’ service (Phone: 0191 277 3978) for more information on meal choices and how to buy the meals.
+Contact Newcastle City Council ‘Meals at home’ service for more information on meal choices and how to buy the meals.

 Other organisations that provide meals at home

-Alternatively you could order your food shopping online and choose a range of fresh and prepared meals from one of the many supermarkets that now offers a home delivery service.
+Order your food shopping and prescriptions online and choose a range of fresh or frozen meals from one of the many supermarkets that offer home delivery.

 Newcastle Shopmobility provides battery-powered scooters and wheelchairs for people with mobility issues.
 This gives you freedom and independence to travel around the city centre; to shop or to use the range of attractions that are available in Newcastle, including Eldon Square, Eldon Gardens, part of Northumberland Street and the Grainger Market.
 To use the service you need to register as a member.

 Last updated: May 11, 2023